Hawai'i

 If there are people in front of you, know that everyone more or less knows everyone here, so you'll inevitably get stuck behind people talking story (catching up).

-I was once in the middle of checking out of the concession line at the movie theater, when I saw a friend, I hadn't seen in 10 years, walking across the parking lot.
+Once, in the middle of checking out of the concession line at the movie theater, I saw a friend walking across the parking lot.
 I yelled, "I'll be right back!" and then ran outside before completing the transaction.
+I hadn't seen her in 10 years.
+So...not sorry.

 You know how every fast food or restaurant commercial always has an asterisk at the bottom of the screen saying that prices are higher in Alaska and Hawaii?
 How ever much you think things cost here, at least double it.